Pipi 9 (2023-

 DDD > Wfl > AUI > CUI > FUI > LUI > PUI

-It sounds complicated but is robust, efficient and runs less often.
+It sounds complicated, but it is robust, efficient and runs less often.

-Testing of the UI by volunteers with Braille Devices for the Deaf-Blind, Screen Readers, Irlen's, Colour Blindness, Dyslexia, Epilepsy, etc., is underway.
+Volunteers are testing the UI with Braille Devices for the Deaf-Blind, Screen Readers, Irlen's, Colour Blindness, Dyslexia, Epilepsy, etc., and it is underway.

 Summary

-• Primitives also linked to the layer just below any top ontology
+• Primitives are also linked to the layer just below any top ontology

 • Power law behaviours and fractal patterns were observed in logs.

-• BORO in reverse feeds ontologies to entity engine
+• BORO in reverse feeds ontologies to the entity engine

 • Top-level ontologies become subjective world-views